Dr Tamsin Alexander

 Research interests

-Cultural history; sensory history; nineteenth-century musical and audiovisual cultures; opera; transnationalism and cosmopolitanism; music and politics; Soviet Union; Russia; France; Britain; Czech lands; music and technology
+Cultural history; sensory history; lighting; nineteenth-century audiovisual cultures; opera; transnationalism; music and politics; Soviet Union; Russia; France; Britain; Czech lands; music and technology

 Publications and research outputs